 Napoli contributed the original recipe.
 Now you can find pizzas of different sizes and thicknesses with the most creative toppings.
 It was World War II that spread it North, in the Italian industrial triangle.
 It arrived in Milano, Torino, and Genova with the immigrant laborers wave.

-It was a favorite food all over Italy in the 1960s.
-It then spread all over the world.
+In the 1960s, Pizza was a favorite food all over Italy.
+Then it spread all over the world.

 In 2017, the art of Neapolitan pizza makers (“L’Arte dei pizzaioli napoletani”) became the third Italian food and wine contribution to UNESCO Heritage, following Mediterranean diet (“Dieta Mediterranea”) in 2013, and the sampling screw of Pantelleria (“La vite ad alberello di Pantelleria”) in 2014.
 Putting Italy on par with Japan.